efarley-idx/rock-paper-scissors-dev-exercise/README.md

 In order to submit your code follow these steps.

+1. Ensure that you have satisfied the acceptance criteria.
 1. Ensure that `ng serve` serves your application without errors.
 1. Ensure that `ng test` runs your unit tests.
 1. Ensure that `ng e2e` runs your e2e tests.